DEVASANJAY001/DS_Module17/Ex21-Representation-of-Graph.md

-# Ex21 Representation of Graph
+# Ex21 Count the Number of Nodes in the Left Subtree of a Binary Tree
 ## DATE:
 ## AIM:
-To write a C program to display the adjacency matrix of the given graph by supplying the edges and the number of vertices.
+To design and implement a java program that constructs a binary tree from given level order input and counts the number of nodes present in the left subtree of the root node

 ## Algorithm
 1.